 A design element is for example a text block, icon, image, video, button, Google Map, counter, tabs, accordion or form.
-At the time of writing there are about 20 of these design elements; that is a bit thin but keep in mind that Brizy just launched a few months ago so there will more elements in a while.
+At the time of writing there are about 20 of these design elements; that is a bit thin but keep in mind that Brizy just launched about 2 years ago so there will more elements in a while.

 For that reason, some modules that you might expect from other page builders are missing in Brizy for now, such as testimonials, price tables and social media buttons.

 However, there are quite a few pre-made blocks available – professionally designed blocks that already contain a number of design elements that you can add to your page.

-Like most page builders, Brizy also let’s you save your own blocks in a library so you can easily reuse them on other pages.
-At the moment you can only store complete blocks, so no individual design elements such as a button or contact form.
+Like most page builders, Brizy also lets you save your own blocks in a library so you can easily reuse them on other pages.
+At the moment, you can only store complete blocks, so no individual design elements such as a button or contact form.
 However, you can sync those blocks to Brizy’s server, so you can access them from any Brizy website after logging in to your account.